Florence Cocktail Week 2016

 MILLE E UNA NOTTE AT HARRY’S BAR

-This was easily one of my favourite cocktails to drink (just behind the great Short Island at Il Locale) at Florence Cocktail week.
+This was easily one of my favourite cocktails to drink but came in just behind the great Short Island at Il Locale.

-It fused tequila, crema di cacao, Galliano, cream, cane sugar, tabasco, salt and honey perfectly.
-The glass was topped with caramel, a cinnamon stick, and a small delicious pile of Korean chilli threads.
+This one fuses tequila, crema di cacao, Galliano, cream, cane sugar, tabasco, salt and honey perfectly.
+The glass was topped with caramel, a cinnamon stick, and a small smattering of Korean chilli threads.
 The fusion of milk and the spiciness of the Korean Chilli Flakes and tabasco worked perfectly together.